eecs280staff/tutorials/docs/setup_vscode.md

 ### Add new files
 Open your project folder by selecting `File` > `Open Folder...` > navigate to the `p1-stats` folder.

 We recommend putting source code in a subdirectory called `src`.
-Create a subdirectory if needed.
+Create the `src` subdirectory if needed.

 <img src="images/vscode024.png" width="768px" />